dariosalvi78/TimedWalkApp/README.md

 You need:

-- Nodejs
+- Nodejs (recommended version 16.18.1)
-- Apache Cordova
+- Apache Cordova (tested with version 11.0.0)

 Then run: